gtechsltn/ember-simple-auth-github-octane/README.md

 After logging in to GitHub, go to your [developer settings](https://github.com/settings/developers) and, in the “OAuth Apps” section, click on “New OAuth App.”
+Fill in the form much like in this image.
+The first three fields can be filled out per your wishes, but take care with the Authorization callback URL.

 ![Registering an OAuth Application with GitHub](./assets/github-registering-oauth-application-2019.png)